sudesnac/diffparc-smk/README.md

     snakemake --use-conda --use-singularity --drmaa --jobs 100

-If you are using Compute Canada, you can use the [cc-slurm](https://github.com/khanlab/cc-slurm) profile.
+If you are using Compute Canada, you can use the [cc-slurm](https://github.com/khanlab/cc-slurm) profile, which submits jobs and takes care of requesting the correct resources per job (including GPUs).
 Once it is set-up with cookiecutter, run:

     snakemake --profile cc-slurm

+Or, with [neuroglia-helpers](https://github.com/khanlab/neuroglia-helpers) can get a 1-GPU, 8-core, 32gb node and run locally there.
+First, get the node:

+    regularInteractive -g

+Then, run:
+    snakemake --use-conda --use-singularity --cores 8 --resources gpu=1 mem=32000

 See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details.